1. Resource Library

 Benefits of accounts receivable factoring

-Most companies consider accounts receivable factoring an alternative option to traditional loans, but AR factoring provides considerable advantages:
+Most companies consider accounts receivable factoring an alternative option to traditional loans, but AR factoring provides considerable advantages, including:

 1. Improved customer service